 James Meese conducts research on media and communications law and policy.
-He is currently leading a research project on consumer rights to personal data.
-His research has been published in Television and New Media, Mobile Media and Communication and various edited collections.
+He currently holds an early career research fellowship from the Australian Research Council to study the impact of algorithmic distribution on the media industry.
+James is also leading a research project on consumer rights to personal data for the Australian Communications Consumer Action Network.
 His two books are Authors, Users, Pirates: Subjectivity and Copyright Law (MIT Press) and Death and Digital Media (Routledge, co-authored).
 He co-edited Geoblocking and Global Video Culture (available here) and is also Associate Editor of the Open Access interdisciplinary journal Culture Unbound.

 Can supervise: YES

 Death and Digital Media provides a critical overview of how people mourn, commemorate and interact with the dead through digital media.
 It maps the historical and shifting landscape of digital death, considering a wide range of social, commercial and institutional responses to technological innovations.
 The authors examine multiple digital platforms and offer a series of case studies drawn from North America, Europe and Australia.
 The book delivers fresh insight and analysis from an interdisciplinary perspective, drawing on anthropology, sociology, science and technology studies, human-computer interaction, and media studies.
 It is key reading for students and scholars in these disciplines, as well as for professionals working in bereavement support capacities.

 Meese, J 2018, Authors, users, and pirates: Copyright law and subjectivity.